A SHORT HISTORY OF SLAVERY

 In the 18th century some slaves were skilled workers.
 Others were drivers who used whips to 'drive' their fellow slaves to work harder.
 Some slaves worked in their owners houses.
 Sometimes they were mulattos (people with a white father and a black mother).

-However in the 18th century public opinion turned against the slave trade.
+However in the 18th century public opinion in Europe began to turn against slavery.
 The first people to take action were the Quakers.
 In 1761 they decided to expel any members involved in the slave trade.
-In 1787 the Quakers formed the Society for the Abolition of the Slave Trade and at the end of the 18th century many petitions were presented to parliament demanding the end of the slave trade.
+In 1787 the Quakers formed the Society for the Abolition of the Slave Trade and at the end of the 18th century, many petitions were presented to parliament demanding the end of the slave trade.

-When the constitution was written in 1787 many people hoped that slavery would die out of its own accord.
-In the northern states slavery was abolished by 1804.
-However Eli Whitney's invention of the cotton gin in 1793 gave slavery a new importance in the southern states.
-In the northern states slavery was gradually abolished and the USA became divided into 'free states' and 'slave states'.
+When the US constitution was written in 1787 many people hoped that slavery would die out of its own accord.
+In the northern states, slavery was abolished by 1804.
+However, Eli Whitney's invention of the cotton gin in 1793 gave slavery new importance in the southern states.
+In the northern states, slavery was gradually abolished and the USA became divided into 'free states' and 'slave states'.
 The persistence of slavery was a major factor in causing the American Civil War of 1861-1865.

-At first Lincoln was reluctant to abolish slavery in the south.
-However he eventually changed his mind.
-On 23 September 1862 he made the Emancipation Proclamation.
+At first Abraham Lincoln was reluctant to abolish slavery in the south.
+However, he eventually changed his mind.
+On 23 September 1862, he made the Emancipation Proclamation.
 Slaves would be made free in any states still in rebellion on 1 January 1863.
-However this only applied to areas occupied by the unionist army after that date it did not apply to areas already under unionist control.
-However the proclamation was followed by the 13th amendment, which banned slavery.
+However, this only applied to areas occupied by the unionist army after that date it did not apply to areas already under unionist control.
+However, the proclamation was followed by the 13th amendment, which banned slavery.
 It was ratified by December 1865.